On the effective actions for the spherical charged dust shell in General Relativity: Introduction

-The general approach to the construction of a variational principle for the spherically-symmetric dust shells in terms of the stationary interior and exterior observers was developed on the basic principles in \cite{gladJMa,gladGRG,gladJMo}.
-This approach is based on a cumbersome procedure for reduction of the full action, which contains the Einstein-Hilbert terms for the inner and outer regions, the action for the dust matter on the singular shell, the surface matching and normalizing terms, the surface terms similar to Gibbons-Hawking boundary surface terms \cite{hawking}, which are introduced to fix the metric on the boundary of the considered region, and on the subsequent modification of the variational procedure.
+The approach to the construction of the variational principle for spherical dust shells in terms of the stationary interior and exterior observers was developed on the basic principles in \cite{gladJMa,gladGRG}.
+This approach is based on a procedure for reduction of the full action, which contains the Einstein-Hilbert terms for the interior and exterior regions, the action for the dust matter on the singular shell, the surface matching and normalizing terms, the surface terms which are introduced to fix the metric on the boundary of the considered region, and on the subsequent modification of the variational procedure.

+In series of paper by J. Kijowski and collaborators \cite{kijowski2}-\cite{kijowski5} the general approach to the construction of the Lagrangian and Hamiltonian variational principle for the composed ‘‘shell + gravity’’ system is proposed, starting from first principles, without assuming any symmetry of the system.

+In the case of a spherically symmetric shell in vacuum, this formulation leads to a simple Hamiltonian system with 1 degree of freedom.
+The configuration variable is the area of the shell, whereas the canonical momentum equals the hyperbolic angle between the surfaces $t_{Schwarzschild}=const $ on one side and the surfaces $t_{Minkowski}=const $ on the other side of the shell.
+The Hamiltonian of the system is explicitly calculated in terms of the “true degrees of freedom”, i.e. as a function on the reduced phase space.